RetroAchievements/docs/docs/guidelines/users/global-leaderboard-and-achievement-hunting-rules.md

 - You notice that if you go back and forth between two rooms, you unlock achievements intended for progressing though the game.
 - You've found a method of earning damageless boss achievements while taking damage during the fights.

-### <a name="not-allowed-3"></a>3.
-Do not use save files or passwords that are not your own or were made under other conditions of play.
+### 3. Do not use save files or passwords that are not your own or were made under other conditions of play. {#not-allowed-3}

 Occasionally a developer might provide a save file or password for you to use to earn certain achievements.
 This is appropriate according to the judgement of the set developer.